marijnh/Eloquent-JavaScript/03_functions.md

 This is allowed and works as you'd hope—both instances of the binding can still be accessed.
 This situation is a good demonstration of the fact that local bindings are created anew for every call, and different calls don't affect each other's local bindings.

 This feature—being able to reference a specific instance of a local binding in an enclosing scope—is called _((closure))_.
 A function that references bindings from local scopes around it is called _a_ closure.
-This behavior not only frees you from having to worry about the lifetimes of bindings but also makes it possible to use function values in some creative ways.
+This behavior not only frees you from having to worry about the lifetimes of bindings, it also makes it possible to use function values in some creative ways.

 {{index "multiplier function"}}